 Try an Outdoor Cafe

-Rather than visiting indoor restaurants, better try an outdoor cafe.
+Rather than visiting indoor restaurants, better to try an outdoor cafe.
 It’s pretty much comfortable for your Dog sitting beneath your chair.
 Sometimes they also would offer your pooch a bowl of cool water.

 Leave your Pooch at Home